Eczema: symptoms, causes & treatment

 Treatment of eczema

-Treating eczema always starts with good basic skin care, no matter what type of eczema you have.
+The treatment always starts with good basic skin care.
 Applying oily, emollient creams daily is fundamental.
 These creams restore the skin barrier, retain moisture and protect against external stimuli.
-It is best to apply them to slightly damp skin after showering or bathing, when the skin is most receptive.
+It is best to apply them to slightly damp skin after showering, when the skin is most receptive.
 Repeat this several times a day, especially in dry weather.

-For specific forms of eczema, there are targeted additional treatments.
+For specific forms, there are targeted additional treatments.
 If there is contact eczema, identifying and avoiding the causative agent is crucial.
-Your doctor may refer you to a skin specialist for allergy tests, such as an adhesive test where different substances are applied to your back over a few days to detect allergies.
-Once identified, you can consciously avoid these substances.
+Your doctor may refer you for allergy tests.
+For Seborrheic eczema special shampoos are available on the scalp that help control the yeast.

 When topical treatments are not effective, systemic treatments are available.
-These are medications that you take or receive via injections that affect your entire immune system.
+These are medications that you take or receive that affect your entire immune system.
 These are reserved for moderate to severe eczema that does not respond to regular treatments.
-A skin specialist will discuss the pros and cons of these treatments with you.

 Self-care measures reinforce any medical treatment.
 Take short, lukewarm showers instead of long, hot baths that dry out the skin.
-Use soft, fragrance-free soaps or soap substitutes such as shower oil.
-Wear soft, breathable clothing made from natural fibers such as cotton, and avoid abrasive fabrics such as wool directly on the skin.
-Wash new clothes before wearing them to remove production equipment and do not use fabric softener.
+Use soft, fragrance-free soaps or soap substitutes.
+Wear soft clothing made from natural fibers such as cotton, and avoid abrasive fabrics such as wool directly on the skin.
+Wash new clothes before wearing them.

 What doesn't work for eczema

-A common mistake is washing the skin excessively under the assumption that eczema has something to do with hygiene.
-Washing too often or showering for too long actually dries out the skin and further weakens the skin barrier.
+A common mistake is washing the skin excessively.
+Washing too often or showering for too long actually dehydrates the skin and further weakens the skin barrier.
 Water, especially hot water, removes moisture from your skin and washes away the natural protective oils.
 Limit your shower to five to ten minutes and use lukewarm water.

-Using regular soaps, especially those containing perfume or other additives, is counterproductive.
-These products are often too aggressive for the sensitive skin of people with eczema and can increase the inflammatory response.
-Products that are marked as natural or organic can also contain irritants.
-Opt specifically for products designed for sensitive or atopic skin.
+Using regular soaps, especially perfumed ones, is counterproductive.
+These products are often too aggressive for the sensitive skin of people with eczema.
+Products that are marked as natural may also contain irritants.
+Opt specifically for products designed for sensitive skin.

 The idea that you need to let eczema dry out to heal is a misconception.
-On the contrary, dry skin is weak skin that is actually more susceptible to new inflammations.
+Dry skin is weak skin that is actually more susceptible to new inflammations.
 Constantly hydrating and retaining moisture is essential for recovery.
-Even after healing, regular application remains necessary to keep your skin barrier strong and prevent relapse.
+Even after healing, regular lubrication remains necessary.

 Ignoring early signs of a rebound in the hope that it will go away on its own often leads to more severe symptoms that last longer and are harder to treat.
-As soon as you notice redness, itching, or dryness that doesn't respond to your basic skin care within a few days, it's time to contact your doctor.
 Early intervention prevents a small upsurge from developing into a major inflammatory response.

 Arbitrarily discontinuing prescribed treatment as soon as symptoms improve is a common pitfall.
-Eczema is a chronic condition where the underlying skin vulnerability persists even when you no longer see symptoms.
-Stopping treatment too early almost always leads to a rapid relapse.
+Eczema is a chronic condition where the underlying vulnerability persists even when you no longer see symptoms.
 Always follow the reduction schedule prescribed by your doctor.

 Frequently asked questions about eczema